rajoriyadaksh0/Scanner_nmap/README.md

 ---

-## 🧭 Roadmap Ideas
-- JSON/HTML report exporters.
-- Async multi-target mode.
-- Predefined scan presets for pentests, uptime checks, etc.

----

 Happy scanning!
-If you ship improvements, drop a PR or tag `#ShadowSweep` so we can see it in action.
+If you ship improvements, drop a PR or tag `#scanner` so we can see it in action.